 - Overseeing the financial performance of the schools and making sure the money is well spent.

-Within the Board's Terms of Reference and Scheme of Delegation, detail is provided with regard to the the purpose of each committee and the Academy Councils, the frequency of meetings, membership and quorum, how meetings will be arranged and those functions that have been delegated by the Board.
+Within the Trustees' Terms of Reference and Scheme of Delegation, detail is provided with regard to the the purpose of each committee and the Academy Councils, the frequency of meetings, membership and quorum, how meetings will be arranged and those functions that have been delegated by the Board.